My favourite things to do in Belem, Lisbon:

 People visit Belem district especially to eat this pastry.
 Pastél de Belém is the original version of Pastél de Nata (custard tart) abound in bakeries around Lisbon or Portugal for that matter.
 It is served warm with a dash of sugar and cinnamon.
 When eaten warm it melts in your mouth and leaves you craving for more.
 And now the best part, in spite of its reputation the pastry only costs 1.20 euro (in 2018).

-Tip: If you want to take some home, they also do take away, a box of six pastries but please remeber that they last only three days.
+Tip: Want to take some home?
+They also do take away, a box of six pastries but remember that they last only three days.

 Admire the Manueline style architecture